nytud/emdummy/README.md

 ```

 1. a virtual environment is created in `venv`;
-2. `emdummy` python package is created
+2. `emdummy` Python package is created
 in `dist/emdummy-*-py3-none-any.whl`;
 3. the package is installed in `venv`;
 4. the package is tested (see __testing__).

-The python package can be installed anywhere by direct path:
+The Python package can be installed anywhere by direct path:

 ```bash
 pip install path/to/emdummy-*-py3-none-any.whl
 ```

-## testing
+## Testing

-After the python package is ready:
+After the Python package is ready:

 ```bash
 make test